 - Work with your friendly Anthropology internship coordinator, who hears about internships all the time and has a drawer full of organizations that former students found but didn’t utilize.

 - Options for working with skeletal remains are very limited, but FACTS is about as good as it gets anywhere!
 We can also look nationwide for other options, such as museums (e.g., the Field Museum in Chicago and the Smithsonian’s National Museum of Natural History).

 - Archaeological labs are well-represented on this internship gallery, but many State and National historic sites offer internships that include housing.
 In addition to contacting the site/park directly, several internships will be listed through the National Parks Service, whose Pathweays program, in particular, aims to be a career preparation track.
-Land surveying companies, CRM firms, and other agencies in the area are also options, and the Texas Historical Commission (THC) offers a competitive paid summer internship that can deal with not just archaeology, but many different areas of Texas cultural heritage (deadline in March!).
+Land surveying companies, CRM firms, and other agencies in the area are also options, and the Friends of the Texas Historical Commission offers the paid, competitive Preservation Scholars Program.

-- Opportunities to work with non-human primates include zoos and animal sanctuaries (where much of your work will also be with other animals) or at medical research facilities.
+- Opportunities to work with non-human primates include zoos and animal sanctuaries (where much of your work will also be with animals other than primates) or at medical research facilities.
 The research labs we work with invest in the proper care and enrichment of their primates.
 Students with a strong background in primate behavior may also have opportunities to conduct observational studies.
-The Texas Biomedical Research Institute has competitive paid internships, as well as unpaid opportunities, and these include working with their veterinary staff (application deadline in January!).
-Finally, primate sanctuaries, everywhere from outside San Antonio to Hawaii, generally offer housing.
+The Texas Biomedical Research Institute has competitive paid internships, as well as unpaid opportunities, and these include working with their veterinary staff in addition to other biological research internships.
+Finally, primate sanctuaries, everywhere from San Antonio to Hawaii, generally offer housing.

 - Internships that work with groups of living people constitute the widest range of opportunities, and the challenge is mainly about narrowing your range of interests.
 The rest of this list focuses mainly on internships with non-profits.
 It’s important to be aware that organizations might not even mention internships, but opportunities may be available.